stevendnoble/stevendnoble.github.io/recipes/moms-recipes/_posts/2024-01-01-five-minute-fudge.md

 title: Five Minute Fudge
 description: >
-  My mother's Five Minute Fudge is a quick and delightful confection that promises a rich, creamy texture paired with the crunch of your favorite nuts, all wrapped in the sweet embrace of chocolate and marshmallow.
-This effortless recipe offers a perfect balance of simplicity and indulgence, making it an ideal treat for any occasion, from casual gatherings to special celebrations.
-With its customizable ingredients and no-fuss preparation, it's a foolproof way to bring a touch of sweetness into your day, satisfying chocolate cravings with just a few minutes of cooking.
+  My mother's Five Minute Fudge is a quick and delightful confection that promises a rich, creamy texture paired with the crunch of your favorite nuts.
 image: /assets/img/recipes/five-minute-fudge.jpg
 tags: ['Mom', 'Linda', 'Five Minute Fudge', 'Dessert']
 author: stevendnoble-recipes